Project

 Actions #4

-Updated by Xianhua Liu over 17 years ago
+Updated by Xianhua Liu almost 18 years ago

 Whether or not children taxa are included depends on whether or not relationships are made between the parent and its children.
 The querying algorithm will search all related concepts in all data sources.
 Since there is a relationship: Acer rubrum (Alan Weakley) > Acer rubrum var. rubrum (nominal) and given that NCU follows nominal concepts, Acer rubrum var. rubrum from NCU should be included in the result when querying by Acer rubrum (Alan Weakley).